SumoLogic/sumologic-documentation/docs/integrations/databases/mariadb.md

     db_cluster="TO_BE_CHANGED"
 ```

-If you haven’t defined a cluster in MariaDB, then enter ‘**default**’ for `db_cluster`.
+If you haven’t defined a cluster in MariaDB, then enter ‘default’ for `db_cluster`.

-Enter in values for the following parameters :
+Enter in values for the following parameters (as marked `CHANGEME` above):

-* telegraf.influxdata.com/inputs - This contains the required configuration for the Telegraf exec Input plugin.
+* `telegraf.influxdata.com/inputs` - This contains the required configuration for the Telegraf exec Input plugin.
 Please refer[ to this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis) for more information on configuring the MySQL input plugin for Telegraf.
 Note: As telegraf will be run as a sidecar the host should always be localhost.
     * In the input plugins section, that is:
-        * **servers **- The URL of your MariaDB server.
+        * `servers` - The URL of your MariaDB server.
 For information about additional input plugin configuration options, see the [Readme ](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/mysql)for the MySQL input plugin.
     * In the tags section, that is  `[inputs.mysql.tags]`
         * `environment` - This is the deployment environment where the MariaDB cluster identified by the value of **servers** resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
         * `db_cluster` - Enter a name to identify this MariaDB cluster.
 This cluster name will be shown in the Sumo Logic dashboards.